Moving to Canada from the UK: A starter guide

 Alternatively, if you can be flexible and it’s feasible to work a second home into your plans, you could look at living in Canada on a part-time basis by visiting Canada for up to 6 months a year.

-UK citizens can live in Canada for up to 6 months in a 12 month period without a visa⁶.
-The really good news is you don’t need a visa to buy property in Canada either⁶.
+UK citizens can live in Canada for up to 6 months in a 12 month period without a visa7.
+The really good news is, as long as you're exempt from the temporary Foreign Home Buyer Ban8, which has been extended until 2027, you don’t need a visa to buy property in Canada either7.

-So, there’s your step-by-step guide to retiring in Canada.
+So, that’s your step-by-step guide to retiring in Canada.
 As you’re looking to retire abroad we’re keen to show you how you can save on relocation costs with Wise.

 There are real benefits to be had if you open a Wise multi-currency account, the easy, quick and secure way to send money internationally.

-With Wise, there are only low fees to pay and you see all charges upfront, meaning you won’t get caught out by expensive hidden bank charges.
-Even better, you’ll get bank-beating exchange rates, with no mark-up added on top.
+With Wise, there are only low fees to pay and you see all charges upfront, meaning you won’t get caught out by expensive hidden bank charges¹.
+Even better, you’ll get the mid-market exchange rate, with no mark-up added on top, just a small fee¹.

 This could be a really useful way to save money when sending or receiving payments between the UK and Canada.
 For example, your pension funds, or costs associated with a property purchase for example.

 With the multi-currency account, you can also get a Wise debit card and spend in Canadian dollars from the moment you arrive in Canada.
-You’ll spend at the real exchange rate, with no transaction fees.
+You’ll spend at the mid-market exchange rate, with only a small conversion fee¹.

 While using a Wise account is different from using a bank account, Wise is just as committed to keeping your money safe and your account secure.
 There are sophisticated security measures in place, including a dedicated fraud team and two-factor authentication.
 So, you can feel confident in the knowledge that your money is in safe hands.